MP Estate Planning UK

 How do trustees calculate taxable trust income and allowable deductions?

-Trustees total the trust’s income — bank interest, dividends, rental profits — then deduct allowable management expenses and any relevant reliefs.
+Trustees total the trust’s income by category — bank interest, dividends, rental profits — then deduct allowable trust management expenses in the correct order (non-savings first, then savings, then dividends).
 Only qualifying expenses reduce taxable income.
-Trustees must keep invoices and clear records to justify deductions and show how much was available to mandate to beneficiaries.
+Trustees must keep invoices and clear records to justify deductions and track the tax pool, which determines how much tax credit is available when distributions are made to beneficiaries.

 What are trustees’ responsibilities when income is not mandated?

-Trustees must pay tax due at trustee rates, file the Trust and Estate Tax Return and issue R185 or equivalent statements to beneficiaries to show their entitlement.
-They remain responsible for collecting and reporting income, paying tax on undistributed amounts and keeping accurate accounts for each tax year.
+Trustees must pay tax due at the applicable trustee rates, file the SA900 trust and estate tax return and issue R185 (Trust Income) statements to beneficiaries showing gross amounts and tax deducted.
+They remain responsible for collecting and reporting income, paying tax on undistributed amounts, maintaining the tax pool and keeping accurate accounts for each tax year.

 How does grossing up work when trustees have paid tax on trust income?

-If trustees have deducted tax before paying income to a beneficiary, the beneficiary declares the gross amount on their return and claims credit for tax taken off.
+If trustees have deducted tax before paying income to a beneficiary, the beneficiary declares the gross (pre-tax) amount on their return and claims credit for the tax already taken off.
+For example, a £550 net payment from a discretionary trust (taxed at 45%) represents £1,000 gross — the beneficiary declares £1,000 and claims £450 credit.
 This prevents double taxation.
-Trustees should provide supporting figures so the beneficiary can claim the correct credit on Self Assessment.
+Trustees should provide clear R185 figures so the beneficiary can claim the correct credit on Self Assessment.

 What must a beneficiary include on their Self Assessment when income is mandated?

-They must include the gross amount of mandated payments, any tax credited by trustees and details of the trust in the SA107 pages where relevant.
-They should keep trustee statements and bank evidence in case HMRC asks for verification.
+They must include the gross amount of mandated payments, any tax credited by trustees and details of the trust on the SA107 pages where relevant.
+They should keep trustee statements (R185), copies of the mandate instruction and bank evidence in case HMRC asks for verification.

 How does the tax position differ for basic‑, higher‑ and non‑taxpayers?

 The beneficiary’s overall tax position depends on their total taxable income.
-Basic‑rate taxpayers pay tax on mandated income at their marginal rate after any credit.
-Higher‑rate taxpayers pay the additional amount due.
-Non‑taxpayers may be able to reclaim tax taken by trustees but must follow the correct claim procedure with evidence.
+Basic-rate taxpayers pay tax on mandated income at 20% (or 8.75% for dividends) after any credits and allowances.
+Higher-rate taxpayers pay the additional amount due at 40% (or 33.75% for dividends).
+Non-taxpayers may be able to reclaim all tax taken by trustees but must follow the correct claim procedure with supporting evidence such as the R185 and their Self Assessment return.

 What records should trustees and beneficiaries keep for mandated payments?

-Keep payment dates, bank statements, allocation notes, trustee minutes and R185 statements.
+Keep payment dates, bank statements, mandate instructions, allocation notes, trustee minutes and R185 statements.
 These show the flow of income and support tax positions for both trustees and beneficiaries.
-Good record‑keeping simplifies Self Assessment and reduces query risk.
+HMRC expects records to be retained for at least six years.
+Good record-keeping simplifies Self Assessment and reduces the risk of queries.

 When is income treated as the settlor’s under the settlements legislation?